keppel/hashcash-token/README.md

 constraints:
 * `constraints.difficulty` - the token's difficulty has to be greater than this number.
 * `constraints.data` - the token's data must === this.
 Just a little convenience.
+* `constraints.rarity` - the token's rarity must be greater than this number.

 # install